briemadu/evalNLP/guidelines.md

 ### Part II

 After the Christmas break, we'll have student presentations about evaluation in specific NLP tasks.
-More details about the plan will be added here once I have an idea of the number of students taking the course.
+More details about the plan and the format will be added here once I have an idea of the number of students taking the course.

 # Final project